 None of this means spending evenly throughout the year regardless of seasonal dynamics.
 A business with genuine peak demand should weight its schedule accordingly.
 The principle is consistency with seasonal adjustment, not silence for six months followed by a heavy burst.

 Binet and Field's analysis of long-running IPA campaigns found that brands running continuous campaigns significantly outperformed brands running burst campaigns with equivalent total spend.
-The distribution matters as much as the total.
 A $60,000 annual radio budget spread across 12 months typically outperforms the same budget concentrated in 3 months, all else equal.
+This is the same structural variable that explains why the majority of radio campaigns that underperform ran too short — the medium's effects accumulate over time in ways that a 90-day test cannot measure.

 Want to see what a year-round strategy looks like for your business?